dansil2301/BasicStockPricePrediction/README.md

 | F1-Score | 0.6083 | 0.6520 |
 | **ROC-AUC** | **0.5684** | **0.4914** |

 A test ROC-AUC of 0.4914 is marginally below chance (0.50), confirming that a linear model cannot extract a reliable directional signal from these technical indicators.
-The near-identical train and test accuracy (0.5497 vs. 0.5432) indicates the model is not overfitting — it simply has no predictive power in a linear regime.
+The near-identical train and test accuracy (0.5497 vs. 0.5432) indicates the model is not overfitting.
+It simply has no predictive power in a linear regime.
 The high recall (0.6624) relative to precision (0.6420) further suggests the model is biased toward predicting the majority (upward) class, inflating recall without genuine discriminative ability.
 This result is consistent with Gu et al. (2020), who found that linear models are systematically outperformed by non-linear alternatives on financial indicator data.

 ### Random Forest: Full vs. Reduced Model